-The Directors are of the view and the financial statements have been prepared on the basis that the Commonwealth Government will continue to operate in accordance with the policy objectives as set out in the Statement of Expectations as issued by the Shareholder Ministers to NBN Co on 26 August 2021 and in accordance with subsequent written instructions from NBN Co's Shareholder Ministers, with this factor being the primary consideration in assessing the going concern assumption.
+The Financial Report has been prepared on a going concern basis.
+The Directors are of the view, and the financial statements have been prepared, on the basis that the Commonwealth Government will continue to operate in accordance with the policy objectives as set out in the revised Statement of Expectations as issued by the Shareholder Ministers to NBN Co on 19 December 2022.

-As at 30 June 2022, the Company's current liabilities exceeded its current assets by \$1,630 million and the Company has net liabilities of \$2,279 million.
+As at 30 June 2023, the Company's current liabilities exceeded its current assets by \$9,215 million and the Company had net liabilities of \$3,114 million.
 These metrics are in line with expectations given the significant upfront investment in the network in advance of the Company generating free cash flows.
-The Company's performance in financial year 2022 resulted in NBN Co achieving the stated financial targets as outlined in its 2022 Corporate Plan.
+The Company's performance in financial year 2023 resulted in NBN Co achieving the stated financial targets as outlined in its Corporate Plan 2023.

-NBN Co funds its business through a combination of \$29.5 billion equity from the Commonwealth Government and debt funding from the Commonwealth Government and domestic and international markets.
+NBN Co funds its business through a combination of \$29.8 billion equity from the Commonwealth Government and debt funding from the Commonwealth Government and domestic and international markets.